-STAG has enjoyed explosive growth since it went public in 2011, expanding its portfolio 369% to 314 properties in 37 states.
+STAG has enjoyed explosive growth since it went public in 2011.
 And unlike a glitzy hotel or office building, STAG’s gritty industrial properties don’t require a lot in terms of maintenance and upkeep.

-At current prices, STAG yields about 5.4%, which is a respectable yield for a REIT these days.
-And since its 2011 IPO, STAG has grown that dividend by 35% — not a bad run for a boring industrial portfolio.
+At current prices, STAG yields a little below 5%, which is a respectable yield for a REIT these days.

 If you don’t need the dividend for current living expenses, instruct your broker to reinvest the dividends.
 A few years from now, you’ll have a much larger share count … and a much larger monthly dividend.